 Cherie Blair, CBE KC

-Cherie Blair CBE KC is a leading King’s Counsel, wife of the former British Prime Minister and committed campaigner for women’s rights, Cherie set up the Foundation in 2008 to help women build small and growing businesses in low and middle income countries so that they can be financially independent, have a stronger voice in their societies, and contribute to their communities and economies.
+Cherie Blair CBE KC is a leading King’s Counsel, wife of the former British Prime Minister and committed campaigner for women’s rights, Cherie set up the Cherie Blair Foundation for Women in 2008 to support women to start, grow and sustain successful businesses in low and middle income countries so that they can be financially independent, have a stronger voice in their societies, and contribute to their communities and economies.
 She is also founder of Omnia Strategy, a pioneering international law firm that provides strategic counsel to governments, corporates and private clients.

 Cherie was awarded a CBE in the 2013 New Year’s Honours List for services to women’s issues and to charities in both the UK and overseas.